François Morellet

 Notable exhibitions

-Morellet’s artworks are held in major museum collections worldwide, including the Museum of Modern Art in New York, Tate Modern in London, and the Centre Pompidou in Paris.
-These exhibitions and institutional holdings affirm his enduring legacy as a pioneer of geometric abstraction, light art, and conceptual practice, with his neon installations, paintings, and limited edition prints continuing to inspire artists and collectors globally.
+Morellet's artworks—including his highly collectible limited edition prints and signed editions—are held in major international collections, including the Museum of Modern Art in New York, Tate Modern in London, and the Stedelijk Museum in Amsterdam.
+These exhibitions and institutional holdings confirm his enduring legacy as an artist who redefined the possibilities of systematic art and geometric abstraction in contemporary practice.

 Prints, Photographs & Multiples